YarynaKu/orangehrm-qa-project/docs/ai-workflow-notes.md

 ### 3 Generating Bug Logs via MCP Integration

-Used MCP to to automatically create GitHub Issues for failed test cases linked directly to test-cases.md .
+Used MCP to automatically create GitHub Issues for failed test cases linked directly to test-cases.md.

 **For ex:**
 - BUG-001, BUG-002 were flagged as Invalid after manual re-verification.